Friday, 15 April 2022

 This verse is dedicated to the proposition that bars located near hospitals may be viewing-places of partiular interest.
 And yes!
 Dr. Korn is likely the medical centre's sole specialist-practitioner in his area of interest.

-This verse is a spinoff from a close cousin dealing with seasonal underage drinking on the Canadian prairies published at OEDILF; click HERE.
+Author's Note: This verse, borrowed from OEDILF, deals with seasonal underage drinking on the Canadian prairies; click HERE.

 GENERAL DIRECTIONS FOR WEB-EXPLORERS: